Help Navigating the System near

 - HIV educational materials

-- Support and assistance with adherence in taking medications
+- Support and assistance with adherence to taking medications

 - Tickets to local events and entertainment